hirosystems/stacks.js/src/profiles/README.md

 ### Adding additional social account validation services
-The `Service` class can be extended to provide proof validation service to additional social accounts.
+The `Service` class can be extended to provide proof validation service to additional social account types.
 You will need to override the `getProofStatement(searchText: string)` method which parses the proof body and returns the proof message text.
 Additionally, the identifier claimed should be verified in the proof URL or in the body by implementing
 `getProofIdentity(searchText: string)` and setting `shouldValidateIdentityInBody()` to return true.

-The following snippet uses the meta tags in the page to retrieve the proof message.
+The following snippet uses the meta tags in the proof page to retrieve the proof message.
 ```js
 static getProofStatement(searchText: string) {
 	const $ = cheerio.load(searchText)